 It’s your worst nightmare: as soon as you’ve trained that new employee, she puts in her notice.
 If it happens once, it’s probably just a case of bad luck.
-But if happens more often than you’d like to admit, you may have a real problem.
+But if your employee turnover rate is higher than you’d like to admit, you may have a real problem.

-If your turnover (aka attrition) rate is higher than you’d like to admit, you’re not alone.
+If your employee turnover rate, also known as the attrition rate, is higher than you’d like to admit, you’re not alone.
 More than 50% of all organizations around the world struggle to retain employees.
 Considering that 18% of your workforce is likely to leave within two years of being hired, you may need to keep that door swinging open as one employee leaves and a new one comes on board.

 Unless, of course, you take steps to address the issue.
 And there are a number of reasons why you should.
 The reasons employees leave are many, but those aside, there are significant costs associated with turnover.
-Let’s look at what losing an employee really costs you.
+Let’s look at the real cost of employee turnover.

 The price of employee turnover

 When you add up the total cost of replacing an employee, you have to factor in more than just the obvious financial costs.
 But those alone are significant.